 Prior to joining EEI in 2009, Mr. Wolff was a strategist for the U.S. House of Representatives and served under former Speaker of the House Nancy Pelosi, Robert T. Matsui (D-CA), Rahm Emanuel (D-IL), and Chris Van Hollen (D-MD).
 He also served as finance and taxation legislative aide to former Senator David H. Pryor (D-AR).
 Prior to his work on Capitol Hill, he worked in business development at Cassidy & Associates and as an advisor to countless state and federal campaigns.
 He began his career in Washington as a producer and copy editor for the Washington Bureau of Cable News Network (CNN).

 Mr. Wolff is an Arkansas native.
-He earned a BA in Economics and Journalism from the University of Arkansas and an Executive MBA from the University of California at Berkeley.
-He is currently pursuing a master’s degree at the Harvard University John F. Kennedy School of Government.
+He earned a BA from the University of Arkansas with a major in Economics and a minor in Journalism and completed the Senior Executive Program from Stanford University, Graduate School of Business in 2014.
+In addition, he completed the Mastering Negotiations Program in Executive Education at the Harvard University John F. Kennedy School of Government.

-Mr. Wolff was named one of CEO Update’s Top Lobbyists of 2013 and Association TRENDS 2013 Lobbyist of the Year.
-He is a member of the American Society of Association Executives and the Public Affairs Institute Board of Directors.
-Mr. Wolff serves as a member of the Ambassadors Ball Committee of the Multiple Sclerosis Society and on the boards of the Capitol Area REACH program and the Franklin Delano Roosevelt Institute, where he serves on the Executive Committee of the Institute.
+Mr. Wolff is a Certified Association Executive and was named one of CEO Update’s Top Lobbyists of 2013 and Association TRENDS 2013 Lobbyist of the Year.
+He is a member of the American Society of Association Executives, the Public Affairs Institute Board of Directors, and the Ambassadors Ball Committee of the Multiple Sclerosis Society.
+Mr. Wolff serves as Co-Chair of the Stanford Professionals in Energy alumni group and on the boards of the Capital Area REACH program and the Franklin Delano Roosevelt Institute Executive Committee.